 This brings me to the next point, which is that you can be fined for not complying with rules and regulations surrounding masks.

-This now applies to the global requirement to wear a face covering in all indoor public spaces in France, and to the more recently introduced rules for certain outdoor places (see section and detailed map above).
+This now applies to the global requirement to wear a face covering in all indoor public spaces in France, and to the more recently introduced rules for certain outdoor places (see section above).

 The current maximum fine that may be applied if you fail to don a mask or face covering in required settings is €135.
 Some police officers may first offer a warning, but it’s best not to count on it.